 The United States has cleared the tentative Delta Joint Airline Venture between Delta, Air France & Virgin Atlantic.
 That would take the fight to American Airlines, British Airways, and Iberia much closer to an equally fair fight.

-Washington – U.S. Department of Transportation Secretary Elaine Chao has tentatively authorized Delta, Air France-KLM, and Virgin Group’s Virgin Atlantic to get a fair fight with rivals American Airlines, British Airlines & Iberia.
+Washington – U.S. Department of Transportation Secretary Elaine Chao has tentatively given Delta, Air France-KLM, and Virgin Group’s Virgin Atlantic an opportunity for a fair fight with rivals American Airlines, British Airlines & Iberia.

 Now, what’s a Joint Venture?